Get Busy Living!

 Get busy living, or get busy dyingby Chris Banescu –

 Life is hard, for everyone.
-It’s a constant battle for survival.
+It’s a constant battle to stay grounded and deal with adversity.
 To endure and thrive, we must continually sharpen our souls and minds, strengthen our tenacity, discern truth, avoid dangers, and solve problems.
-We must fight to stay grounded, healthy, balanced, and sane.
+We must fight to stay healthy, balanced, and sane.

 Seeking the company and counsel of good and decent men and women helps us on our journey.
 Experience and wisdom allow us to discern the truth and live in reality.
 Courage gives us the determination to accept the truth and take action.